 Ernesto Carman - Bird Guide

 Ernesto Carman was born and raised in Costa Rica to American parents.
 Ernesto has been birding and exploring Costa Rica since the late '90s.
 He has been leading bird tours throughout the entire country and enjoys both target trips as well as general bird tours.
 His involvement in research projects adds a great bonus to his guiding, because his research subjects are some of the most sought after targets in Costa Rica, such as Unspotted Saw-whet Owl and Cabanis's Ground-Sparrow.
 Ernesto has experience at the well known birding sites in Costa Rica, but he has made the effort of exploring new, fresh birding sites unknown to most.
-He has his own company (Get Your Birds!) and also works as a free-lance guide for several other companies within Costa Rica, Central and South America.
-On his website you can follow his blog about birds and natural history.
+He currently works as a free-lance guide for several companies within Costa Rica, Central and South America.

 Johan Chaves - Bird Guide